wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 - Fixed theta controller continuous input in swerve examples.
 This fixes the behavior where the shortest path is not used during drivetrain rotation.

-- Deprecated ``units.h``, use individual units headers instead which speeds compile times.
+- Deprecated ``units.h``, use individual :ref:`units headers <docs/software/basic-programming/cpp-units:Using the Units Library>` instead which speeds compile times.

 - Added support for model-based control with Kalman filters, extended Kalman filters, unscented Kalman filters, and linear-quadratic regulators.
 See :ref:`Introduction to State-Space Control <docs/software/advanced-controls/state-space/state-space-intro:Introduction to State-Space Control>` for more information.